MakilanBala/tic-tac-toe/README.md

 # Tic-tac-toe game

-Tic tac toe game implementing min-max algorithm.
+Tic tac toe game implementing minimax algorithm.
 The purpose of this project was to learn how to use react hooks and implement a search algorithm.

 ## References